helenavallicrosa/teaching/README.md

     c.
 Select the best model
     d.
 Model implementation and tunning
     e.
 Visualization and upscaling
-6. Final project, summary, and conclusion (30 min)
+6. Final project, summary, and conclusion

 After attending the sessions, the students are expected to be able to: